ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{% /markdown %}}

 #### Software Member
 All projects are up for grabs (everyone gets to choose at the start of the year what they get to work on) and we plan to work with a sprint based system.
 Some languages and tools we use: JavaScript, Go, C++, Git, Angular, Python, React, Django, Docker, Linux CLI.
-The Some developers may work on Payload division projects, which requires embedded development skills, including the use of microcontrollers, Git, control systems, telemetry, and more.
+The Some developers may work on Payload subteam projects, which requires embedded development skills, including the use of microcontrollers, Git, control systems, telemetry, and more.
 Knowledge of motor control, control systems, and microcontrollers is an asset.
 Any knowledge with these tools and languages are a plus.
 Prior professional software development experience is not required but recommended.
 Open source contribution is also a plus.

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Admin Team Roles